DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: Experiments

 \section{Experiments}

-In this section, we compare our approach with state-of-the-art methods on both effectiveness and efficiency in terms of CIFAR-10 and ImageNet.
-First, we conduct experiments under the same settings as previous methods \cite{liu2018darts,cai2018path,zoph2018learning,liu2018progressive} to evaluate the generalization capability, \emph{i.e.,} first searching on CIFAR10 dataset, then stacking the optimal cells to deeper networks.
-Second, we further perform experiments to search architectures directly on ImageNet under the mobile settings by following \cite{cai2018proxylessnas}.
-Our results show that we can obtain the network architecture with comparable performance but with much fewer GPU hours.
+First, we conduct experiments under the same settings {following} \citep{liu2018darts,cai2018path,zoph2018learning,liu2018progressive} to evaluate the generalization capability, \emph{i.e.,} first searching on the CIFAR10 dataset, then stacking the optimal cells into deeper networks.
+Second, we further perform experiments of searching architectures directly on ImageNet under the mobile settings, following \citep{cai2018proxylessnas}.